-Are you a fan of the miniature glass milk bottle drinkware that is currently popular at children’s’ parties?
-I love the vintage, homey look and appreciate the functionality of covered beverage containers for youngsters.
-This easy tutorial shows you how to make your own upcycled DIY glass milk bottles drinkware for a fraction of their retail price.
+Miniature milk bottle drinkware is a popular choice for children’s parties.
+I love the vintage look and appreciate covered beverage containers for youngsters.
+This easy tutorial shows you how to make your own upcycled DIY glass milk bottle drinkware to reduce waster and save money.

 - 1- 9.5 oz (or larger) empty glass bottle with lid

 - 1 – 9/32 inch rubber grommet per bottle

 - 1 – 3/8 inch paddle drill bit and drill

 - Clean the Bottles: Save the lids and remove the labels from the bottles.
 You can use nail polish to remove the ink expiration date printed on the back of the bottle if desired.
 Wash and dry the bottles.